ParthMunjalJoshi/AdversarialTransferabilityResearch/README.md

  to inform the design of more robust and secure AI systems in the emerging quantum machine learning landscape.

-**CAUTION:** <span style="color:red">.Throughout this experiment number of qubits used was kept as 5, if you do wish to change it please don't forget to make this change at the top of _entanglement_circuit.py </span>
+:warning: **CAUTION:** :warning: Throughout this experiment number of qubits used was kept as 5, if you do wish to change it please don't forget to make this change at the top of _entanglement_circuit.py apart from entering the apt value in model_creation_factory.

  **This readme will be updated in detail on conclusion of the research.**